fractastical/distributed-governance/hackathon_notes.md

 11:30am creation of dropbox with visual assets, etc.

 11:35 chat with bogdan. he apparently thought there was a different conference track that i was going to be at which is why he ended up in another team. will rejoin at some point later today after he helps.

+11:40 start with dropbox paper.
+Listed partners

+12:04 idea: automated messaging bot that handles FAQ.
+Pinged World Land Trust.
+Hard time finding Breathe related domains

+12:22 have both local ethers and Visual Code environments setup.
+Should be ready to start coding as soon as i'm done yoga.